dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

   0. Don't touch the wiring for the LED.
   1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?).
-  2. Hook the white wire from the TTL to pin 14, and the green to 15.
-	(Why is TX/RX reversed?)
+  2. Hook the TX and RX wires up to the pi.
+Do you TX/TX and RX/RX or switch them?
+(Hint: Think about the semantics of TX (transmit) and RX (receive).)
   3. If you have a mac, first download and install the drivers for a CP210x USB-to-UART driver as described in the cs107e docs:
 	(http://cs107e.github.io/guides/mac_toolchain/).
 	(It's a mac, so make sure you reboot after doing so.)
-  3. Add the absolute path to the `cs140e-win19/bin/` directory to your path.
+  3. Either copy `bin/rpi-install.py` to your local `bin/` directory or add the absolute path to `cs140e-win19/bin/` to your path.
   4. Run `rpi-install.py part1/blink-pin20.bin`
 	(If the command fails, you may need to force the use of python3 or refresh your shell's PATH variable).